Non Surgical & Drug Free Solutions for Back Pain Treatment

 A patient’s doctor, physiotherapist or chiropractic practitioner should be able to advise suitable forms of exercise that will help minimise back pain while also accounting for the individual’s tastes and preferences.
 If the muscles in the back are weakened, a focused strength program may be the best choice, while coordination and movement issues will be better suited to other programs.

 Researchers also discuss that another benefit of using exercise to treat back pain, that despite the brain using pain to prevent re-injury, physical activity plays a preventative role.
 Weakened muscles are more likely to experience injuries and pain in comparison to strengthened ones and in fact, some evidence suggests that “exercise reduces the rate of recurrence by 50%.”
 It is also noted that many medical treatments do not share the same rates and are not as effective, again strengthening the argument that surgical intervention and medication is not always an ideal treatment for most back pain sufferers.

-At Spinal and Sports Care, our dedicated range of sports chiropractors, general chiropractors and physiotherapists located at Castle Hill, Wetherill Park and Parramatta are experienced in the treatment and management of chronic pain and sciatica.
+At Spinal and Sports Care, our dedicated range of sports chiropractors castle hill, general chiropractors castle hill and physiotherapists located at Castle Hill, Wetherill Park and Parramatta are experienced in the treatment and management of chronic pain and sciatica.
 For more information on the best lower back pain treatments and sciatica nerve pain relief, do not hesitate to book an appointment by calling (02) 9683 1110.